GfSE/SpecIF-Pages/Documentation/33_SpecIF_Class_Definitions.md

 - 03 - Model Integration.

 The other domains are still under discussion and not yet part of an official SpecIF release.
-It is planned to release them with a future release.
+It is planned to release them in the future.

 ### Domain types
 The following list shows the currently defined domains and their IDs: